namuol/react-seamstress/README.md

 Nothing would need to change in our implementation of `<Combobox>`.

-Why does this work?
+How does this work?

-`@HasDeclarativeStyles` was written such that styles are applied in the order they are iterated over in the original style object, meaning that "whatever comes last" always overrides what's described above (if applicable).
+`@HasDeclarativeStyles` was written such that styles are applied *in the order they are iterated over in the original style object*, meaning that "whatever comes last" always overrides what was described earlier.

-This could also be expressed more directly using `:composed:pseudo-selectors`, like so:
+Alternatively, this behavior be expressed more directly using `:composed:pseudo-selectors`, like so:

 ```js
 <Combobox style={{